 Understanding the 401(k) Plan

-You can contribute 100% from your eligible pay, up to IRS maximums ($290,000 for 2021) to your 401(k) Plan through convenient payroll deductions.
+You can contribute 100% of your eligible pay, up to IRS maximums ($330,000 for 2023), to your 401(k) Plan through convenient payroll deductions.
 You decide if you want to make pre-tax or after-tax (Roth) contributions, or a mix of both.
-In 2021, the maximum you can contribute annually is 100% of your eligible pay—your contributions and University contributions combined—limited to $58,000.
+In 2023, the maximum you can contribute annually is 100% of your eligible pay—your contributions and University contributions combined—limited to $66,000.

 The University will contribute to your account depending on your years of service: